lite-xl/lite-xl.github.io/docs/user-guide/plugins.md

 ---

 Lite XL implements many features as plugins.
-By default, Lite XL bundles a few plugins to provide some features editors would usually have.
+By default, Lite XL comes with a few built-in plugins for essential features such as [treeview] and [workspace], while the [Addons package] provides more.
-There is also a `addons` package which comes with all plugins.

-Extra plugins can be found at [the plugin repository][lite-xl/lite-xl-plugins].
+All plugins can be found at the [plugin repository][lite-xl/lite-xl-plugins].

 !!! note
     These plugins are contributed by the community.
+    Support are provided on a voluntary basis.

 ## Location

 Plugins that come bundled with Lite XL is usually stored in `DATADIR/plugins`.
+`DATADIR` is the directory where Lite XL's Lua code is stored.

 On macOS, `DATADIR` is always the application resources directory.

-On other platforms, Lite XL checks whether the program is installed according to Unix Filesystem Hierarchy Standard.
+On other platforms, Lite XL checks whether `lite-xl.exe` is inside a directory called `bin`.
-If that is true,
-then `DATADIR` will be `<path-to-exe>/../share/lite-xl`.

-Otherwise, `DATADIR` will be `<path-to-exe>/data`.
+If true, Lite XL will set `DATADIR` as `(path to lite-xl.exe)/../share/lite-xl`.
+This is similar to how most programs are structured on Unix-based platforms.
+Otherwise, Lite XL sets `DATADIR` as `(path to lite-xl.exe)/data`.

 User plugins should be installed into `USERDIR/plugins`.
+`USERDIR` is the directory where user configuration is stored.

 ## Plugin managers

-Recently, we've standardized various aspects of the plugin repository so that plugin managers can be built to install and manage plugins.
+Recently, we've standardized various aspects of the plugin repository to allow for plugins manager such as [lpm] and [Miq] to install and manage plugins.

-Currently, there are two plugin managers made for Lite XL — [lpm] and [Miq].

 lpm is a plugin manager more akin to distro package managers such as `apt` and `dnf`.
 It also provides a GUI for installing plugins.
 Miq is a declarative plugin manager that allows user to declare plugins and install/update them all at once.

 These two plugin managers use vastly different ways of plugin management, so please consult the main page for each plugin manager for exact instructions.

 ## Installing plugins

 To install a plugin, simply drag the related plugin file into `USERDIR/plugins`.

-??? warning "For plugins that comes in a folder, please consult specific instructions for each plugin."
+??? warning "For plugins that comes in a folder, please consult documentation from the plugins."
     Historically, Lite XL does not enforce a specific file structure for these types of plugins.
     Old plugins may not have a `init.lua` file, which is used by